TheOdinProject/curriculum/ruby_programming/basic_ruby/problem_solving.md

 Buzz
 ~~~

-We have one more subproblem to solve to complete the program: If the current number is divisible by 3 and 5 then print "FizzBuzz".
+We have one more subproblem to solve to complete the program: If the current number is divisible by 3 and 5 then print `FizzBuzz`.

 ~~~ ruby
 print "Please enter the number you would like to FizzBuzz up to: "